Anjani100/NLP-tuts/README.md

 * **Naive-Bayes:** This is a pretty popular algorithm used in text classification, so it is only fitting that we try it out first.

 As for other algorithms, we are going to use the Scikit-learn library package to import some the pretty famous algorithms such as *Logistic Regression, SVM, SGD, etc.*

+After this, we also try out all the algorithms (that performed better) and vote their predictions to get the result.